d7coders/kindle2fa/README.md

 # kindle2fa
-fix seperated characters in kindle paperwhite when using custom farsi font
+fix separated characters in kindle paperwhite when using custom farsi font

 **Usage**: